Skip to Content

 What is a pellet stove?

 Pellet stoves use wooden pellets and electricity to produce safe, natural heat.
-While burning wooden pellets provide heat, powered fans are used to move the heated air from the stove through to the rest of the room.
+While burning wooden pellets provide heat, powered fans move the heated air from the stove to the rest of the room.

 Small pellet stoves are perfect for heat in smaller rooms.
 Large pellet stoves can warm up more than 3,000 square feet or more.